sanger-pathogens/Bio-RNASeq/README.md

 Create a directory called  `_Inline` wherever you want.
 And set `$PERL_INLINE_DIRECTORY`

 	export PERL_INLINE_DIRECTORY=[path_to]/_Inline

+You're now ready to run your RNA Seq analysis using Bio-RNASeq.

+__NOTE:__

-You can easily put all these export statements into a bash script.
+You can easily put all the above export statements into a bash script.
 You will need to source it before you can run Bio-RNASeq.

 As an example, the file